wiyba/maryba/README.md

 These commands ensure that the `maryba` service runs smoothly and can be easily maintained.

 ### Other Information
 You can use `curl https://get.acme.sh | sh -s email=EMAIL` to install acme.sh if needed.
-You can view logs using `tail -f /var/lib/maryba/server.log`.
+You can view logs using `tail -f /var/lib/maryba/server.log` or `bash /var/lib/maryba/setup.sh logs`.